tasinislam21/FashionFlow/README.md

 ## Model Specification

 The model was developed using PyTorch and loads pretrained weights for VAE and CLIP.
 The latent diffusion model consists of a 1D convolutional layer stacked against a 2D convolutional layer (forming a pseudo 3D convolution) and includes attention layers.
+See the ```model_structure.txt``` file to see the exact layers of our LDM.

 ## Installation

 Clone this repository: